 Length: 80 pages

-This bill was introduced on February 29, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 29, 2012, in a previous session of Congress, but it did not receive a vote.

 Feb 29, 2012